jb-delafosse/linky-note/README.md

 Using git and this converter as a pre-commit, I can easily do all of this ! 🚀

+Take a look at the example available in [examples/adr](examples/adr/adr.md)

 ## ✨ Features

 - Understands both  Wikilinks and Markdown links